Prepping for Your First Goats

 Quick Read Rectal Thermometer

 Whenever you notice a goat looking "off", a thermometer is the first tool to have on hand!
 This is essential for diagnosing what could be wrong with a sick goat.
-101.5 - 103.5 is an ideal range for goats.
+Please have more than one on hand.
+We have six + thermometers in our barn!

-Hoof trimmers
+Hoof Trimmers

 How to trim hooves: